 Submitting a FCN is the most commonly used route; it has the twin advantages of leading to proprietary approval and being a quick process once the notification is with the FDA.

-The process involves carrying out a migration study – either by migration testing or by calculation/mathematical modelling – which calculates the cumulative estimated dietary intake (CEDI).
+The process for an FCN involves carrying out a migration study – either by migration testing or by calculation/mathematical modelling – which calculates the cumulative estimated dietary intake (CEDI).
 If the CEDI is between 0.5 ppb and 1 ppm, toxicology studies are required.
 Below 0.5 ppb a toxicology literature search is required, whilst above 1ppm a FAP must be submitted.

 Food Additive Petition (FAP)